Rick's Free Auto Repair Advice

 Chevrolet: Do not warm up the car.
 Even on the coldest mornings, the vehicle is ready to go in just 30 seconds.
 In fact, vehicles reach optimum operating temperatures faster when driven instead of idling.
 Operate the engine and transmission gently to allow the oil to warm up and lubricate all moving parts.

 Ford: Don’t idle for more than 30 seconds.
 Today’s engines don’t need to be warmed up.
-Turn the engine off in non-traffic situations, such as at bank and fast food drive-up windows when idling more than 30 seconds.
+Turn the engine off in non-traffic situations, such as at the bank and fast food drive-up windows when idling for more than 30 seconds.

 Honda: Avoid excess idling.

-Hyundai: Remember, your vehicle does not require extended warm-up.
+Hyundai: Remember, your vehicle does not require an extended warm-up.
 After the engine has started, allow the engine to run for 10 to 20 seconds before placing the vehicle in gear.
 In very cold weather, however, give your engine a slightly longer warm-up period.

 Infiniti: Allow the engine to idle for at least 30 seconds after starting.
 Do not race the engine while warming it up.
 Drive at moderate speed for a short distance first, especially in cold weather.